toshikurauchi/active-handout-astro/README.md

 ## Setup

-Install `yarn` and run from the root folder:
+Install `pnpm` and run from the root folder:

 ```
-yarn install
+pnpm install
 ```

 ## 🚀 Project Structure